Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

 \subsection{A nonabelian localisation formula}

 Suppose as before that $X$ is a compact symplectic manifold acted on by a compact Lie group $K$ in a Hamiltonian fashion, with moment map $\mu_K: X \to \mathrm{Lie}(K)^*$.
-Recall that if the action of $K$ on the zero level set $\mu_K^{-1}(0)$ is free (or has finite stabilisers) there is a surjective map $\kappa: H_K^*(X;\QQ) \to H^*(\mu_K^{-1}(0)/K;\QQ)$ from the equivariant cohomology of $X$ to the ordinary cohomology of $\mu^{-1}_K(0)/K$ given by composing the restriction map on rational equivariant cohomology to $\mu_K^{-1}(0)$ with an isomorphism between the rational equivariant cohomology of the latter and the ordinary rational cohomology of $\mu^{-1}_K(0)/K$ \cite{francesthesis}.
+Recall that if the action of $K$ on the zero level set $\mu_K^{-1}(0)$ is free (or has finite stabilisers) there is a surjective map

+from the equivariant cohomology of $X$ to the ordinary cohomology of $\mu^{-1}_K(0)/K$ given by composing the restriction map on rational equivariant cohomology to $\mu_K^{-1}(0)$ with an isomorphism between the rational equivariant cohomology of the latter and the ordinary rational cohomology of $\mu^{-1}_K(0)/K$ \cite{francesthesis}.
 In \cite{jeffreykirwan} a formula is given for the evaluation on the fundamental class of $\mu^{-1}_K(0)/K$ of $\kappa(\eta)$ for $\eta \in H_K^*(X;\QQ) $ whose degree is the dimension of $\mu^{-1}_K(0)/K$, in terms of the fixed point locus of a maximal torus $T$ of $K$ on $X$.